Baldur Ingi Jónasson

-Baldur Ingi Jónasson (born 15 July 1972) is an Icelandic basketball coach and player.
+Baldur Ingi Jónasson (born 15 July 1972) is an Icelandic former basketball coach and player.
 He formerly coached Úrvalsdeild clubs Stjarnan and KFÍ.
 As a player, he spent 9 seasons in the Icelandic top-tier Úrvalsdeild karla with KFÍ and Þór Akureyri, scoring 1,616 points in 192 games.
 Over his career, he has played over 30 season in the Icelandic basketball league system.